Patrykz94/kOS-RTLS-Landing/README.md

 # kOS-RTLS-Landing

 A kOS program that can precisely land a booster, SpaceX style.
+This is a WIP version and still needs quite a lot of work.

 I recommend downloading this craft file: https://kerbalx.com/Patrykz94/Falcon-9